Tramp trade: Time charter

 In a time charter, the owner provides a vessel that is fully crewed and equipped.
 The owner provides the crew, but the crew takes orders from the charterer.
 The owner is also responsible for insuring the vessel, repairs the vessel may need, engine parts and food for the ship's personnel.
 The charterer is responsible for everything else.
 The main advantage of the time charter is that it diverts the costs of running a ship to the charterer.

 Demise charter

-The demise charter is the least used in the tramp trade.
+The demise charter, also called " bareboat" charter, is the least used in the tramp trade.
 The ship owner only provides a ship devoid of any crew, stores, or fuel.
-It is the Charterer's responsibility to provide everything the ship will need.
+It is the charterer's responsibility to provide everything the ship will need.
 The ship owner must provide a seaworthy vessel, but once the charterer accepts the vessel, the responsibility of seaworthiness is the charterer's.
 The charterer crews the vessel, but the owner can make recommendations.
 There are no standardized forms in a demise charter, contracts can vary greatly, and are written up to meet the needs of the charterer.